Skip to main content

 Will you criticize my current dentist?

-No. We provide an objective assessment of the diagnosis and treatment recommendations without disparaging other professionals.
-Dentistry involves judgment calls — different approaches can all be valid.
-If we disagree with a recommendation, we explain why professionally, without personal criticism.
+No. We give an objective assessment of the diagnosis and treatment plan without saying anything negative about other professionals.
+Dentistry involves judgment calls and different approaches can all be valid.
+If we disagree with a recommendation, we explain why in a professional way, without any personal criticism.

 What if you confirm my current dentist's plan?

-We'll tell you honestly.
-If the original diagnosis and treatment plan are sound, we confirm them and encourage you to proceed with confidence.
-That peace of mind — knowing two independent experts agree — is valuable in itself.
-We're not here to find problems that don't exist.
+We will tell you honestly.
+If the original diagnosis and treatment plan are sound, we confirm them and encourage you to move forward with confidence.
+That peace of mind, knowing two independent experts agree, is valuable on its own.
+We are not here to find problems that do not exist.

 Can I get a second opinion on cosmetic work?

 Absolutely.
-Cosmetic dentistry involves multiple valid approaches with widely varying costs.
-A second opinion helps ensure realistic expectations, appropriate treatment selection, and fair pricing.
-We'll discuss whether the recommended procedures efficiently achieve your goals.
+Cosmetic dentistry involves multiple valid approaches with widely different costs.
+A second opinion helps make sure your expectations are realistic, the right treatments are being recommended, and the pricing is fair.
+We will talk through whether the recommended procedures efficiently get you to your goal.

 How soon can I get a second opinion appointment?

-Usually within 1–2 weeks.
-For urgent situations — pain, infection, or upcoming scheduled surgery — we often accommodate same-day or next-day appointments.
-Call (281) 215-3065 and mention you need a second opinion; we'll prioritize your scheduling.
+Usually within 1 to 2 weeks.
+For urgent situations involving pain, infection, or an upcoming scheduled surgery, we often accommodate same-day or next-day appointments.
+Call (281) 215-3065 and mention you need a second opinion.
+We will prioritize your scheduling.

-Should I tell my current dentist I'm getting a second opinion?
+Should I tell my current dentist I am getting a second opinion?

-It's entirely your choice.
-You don't need permission — but many patients inform their dentist when requesting records.
-Most dentists respect patients seeking additional input.
-If your current dentist reacts negatively to your request, that itself tells you something important.
+That is entirely your choice.
+You do not need permission.
+But many patients do mention it when requesting their records.
+Most dentists respect patients who want additional input.
+If your current dentist reacts negatively to that request, that itself tells you something important.

 What if I want treatment at Best Dental after the second opinion?

-We'd be glad to help.
-We'll schedule treatment appointments, verify insurance, discuss payment options, and proceed with your plan.
-If you're considering switching dentists, we make the transition seamless — easy records transfer and personalized care from day one.
-Many second opinion patients become long-term patients, though that's never the goal of the appointment itself.
+We would be glad to help.
+We will schedule treatment appointments, verify your insurance, go over payment options, and get started on your plan.
+If you are thinking about switching dentists, we make the transition smooth.
+Many second opinion patients become long-term patients, though that is never the goal of the appointment itself.

-Can I get a third opinion if the first two differ?
+Can I get a third opinion if the first two disagree?

 Of course.
-Complex cases sometimes genuinely benefit from additional perspectives.
-Keep seeking input until you feel confident making your decision — your oral health is too important to proceed with uncertainty.
+Complex cases sometimes genuinely benefit from more perspectives.
+Keep seeking input until you feel confident making your decision.
+Your oral health is too important to move forward with uncertainty.

 Key Takeaways

-Smart practice before any major dental work, tooth extraction, or significant investment
+Smart move before any major dental work, tooth extraction, or big investment

-Confirms diagnosis, reveals alternatives, and gives you genuine peace of mind
+Confirms the diagnosis, reveals alternatives, and gives you real peace of mind

 Bring existing X-rays and treatment plan for the most thorough evaluation

-No obligation whatsoever to proceed with treatment at our office
+No obligation to proceed with treatment at our office

-Appointments take 30–60 minutes from start to finish
+Appointments take 30 to 60 minutes from start to finish

 Common topics: implants vs. bridges, extractions vs. root canals, crown necessity, cosmetic work

-We confirm original plans when they're sound — not just looking for new patients
+We confirm original plans when they are sound.
+We are not just looking for new patients.

 Get an Expert